AML Compliance whistleblower program off to a slow start

 Key Risk Indicators–created by you and managed by RegTech platform–transform your Risk and Compliance

 The power of Key Risk Indicators in AML Partners’ RegTech One platform for GRC will blow you away.
 AML Partners designs GRC and AML software solutions that transform the work of Governance, Risk, and Compliance.
 With AML Partners’ platform technology for RegTech, AML and GRC software solutions are easier, faster, and so much more efficient.
-Contact us today to learn how platform technology and our SURETY-CDD and related AML tools can transform the efficiency and effectiveness of your unique GRC and AML Compliance efforts.
-Contact us today to learn more or schedule a demo of SURETY-CDD or the RegTech One platform.
+Contact us today to learn how platform technology can transform the efficiency and effectiveness of your unique GRC and AML Compliance efforts.
+Contact us today to learn more or schedule a demo the RegTech One platform.
 With extraordinary configurability and built for API extensibility, the RegTech One platform powers a range of AML/KYC tools but also CECL workflows, vendor management, cyber risk workflows, FCPA workflows, and so much more.
 RegTech One: For your institution’s Network of Applications and Ecosystem of Permissioned Data.